poizxc/agile-board-back/README.md

 ## Running Application in production mode

-Application started in production mode will log less sentences to console, and it will be free of system notifications
+Application started in production mode will log less sentences to console, and it will be free of system notifications.

 To start production server you need to type :